Television in the United Kingdom: Weekday

 Following this on BBC One, lifestyle programming is generally shown, including property, auction and home and gardening.
-BBC One continues this genre until after the lunchtime news, whereby afternoon has a soap called Doctors followed by dramas.
+BBC One continues this genre until after the lunchtime news, whereby afternoon has various factual shows and dramas.
 BBC Two airs the BBC News updates and political programming between 9 am and 1 pm.
 Channel 4 often shows home-project and archaeology lifestyle programming in the early afternoon after a Channel 4 News summary.
 Channel 5 broadcasts chat show programmes in the morning including Jeremy Vine with regular news bulletins.
 In the afternoon, it shows dramas followed by an hour of Australian soaps such as Home and Away and Neighbours and films.

 News bulletins are broadcast between 6 pm and 7 pm on both BBC One and ITV, with BBC One beginning with the national BBC News at Six and ITV with the flagship regional news programme.
 At around 6:30 pm, BBC One broadcasts the regional news programmes whilst ITV broadcasts the ITV Evening News.
 Channel 4 News starts at 7 pm and 5 News broadcasts for an hour at 5 pm.

 Primetime programming is usually dominated by further soaps, including EastEnders on BBC One, Coronation Street and Emmerdale on ITV, and Hollyoaks on Channel 4.
-These soap operas or 'continuing dramas' as they are now called can vary throughout the year, however weekly dramas, such as Holby City, are also fixed to scheduling.
+These soap operas or 'continuing dramas' as they are now called can vary throughout the year, however weekly dramas, are also fixed to scheduling.
 BBC Two broadcasts factual programming, including lifestyle and documentaries.
 BBC Four begins programming at 7 pm.
 The channel shows a wide variety of programmes including arts, documentaries, music, international film, comedy, original programmes, drama and current affairs.
 It is required by its licence to air at least 100 hours of new arts and music programmes, 110 hours of new factual programmes and to premiere 20 foreign films each year.
 BBC One, BBC Two, ITV, Channel 4 and Channel 5 broadcast dramas and documentaries in the evenings.
 At 10 pm with the flagship national news on BBC One in BBC News at Ten (followed by Newsnight on BBC Two) and on ITV on ITV News at Ten followed by the regional late night news.
 Because of this, the UK can often rely more heavily on TV guides, be it with the newspaper, online, via information services on the television such as the BBC Red Button service or the built in Electronic Programme Guides.